29 (Explosive Ordnance Disposal and Search) Group

 The 29 (Explosive Ordnance Disposal and Search) Group, formerly 29 Engineer Brigade, is an engineer formation of the British Army responsible for Explosive Ordnance Disposal and Search.
-Its headquarters were at Aldershot.
+Its headquarters were at Aldershot, now at Didcot.

 History

 The brigade had its origins as 29 Engineer Group formed in Glasgow in 1961.
 It was expanded and became 29th Engineer Brigade in 1967.
 By 1982, the brigade headquarters moved from Edinburgh to Imphal Barracks York with signals support at Fenham Barracks in Newcastle-upon-Tyne.
-Isby and Kamps wrote that around 1984-85 the brigade consisted of 72 Eningeer Regiment, 73 Engineer Regiment, 74 Engineer Regiment and 105 (V) Plant Squadron, with 72 and 73 Regiments supporting 2nd Infantry Division and 74 Regiment supporting 1st Infantry Brigade.
+Isby and Kamps wrote that around 1984-85 the brigade consisted of 72 Engineer Regiment, 73 Engineer Regiment, 74 Engineer Regiment and 105 (V) Plant Squadron, with 72 and 73 Regiments supporting 2nd Infantry Division and 74 Regiment supporting 1st Infantry Brigade.

 In around 1989, the brigade's units included 71, 72, 73 Engineer Regiments, 105 Plant Squadron, 117 Field Support Squadron, and 873 Movement Lights Squadron.
 After the Options for Change reforms, the brigade disbanded.

 In 1997, the brigade was reformed as 29 (Corps Support) Engineer Brigade from the Central Volunteer Headquarters, Royal Engineers.
 It was given responsibility for administering a series of Specialist Teams Royal Engineers ('STRE's).
 Its headquarters was established at Aldershot.
 It had been renamed 29 (Land Support) Engineer Group by 2008 and, because its main capability was Explosive Ordnance Disposal (EOD), it had been renamed 29 (Explosive Ordnance Disposal and Search) Group by 2011.